mindspore-ai/models/utils/cpp_infer/README.md

 One is to deploy the running environment directly using the installation package of MindSpore310, and the other is to deploy the inference environment using MindSpore Lite.

-The running environment are realized through `MS_LITE_HOME` identify whether to use MindSpot Lite.
+The running environment are realized through `MS_LITE_HOME` identify whether to use MindSpore Lite.
 If setting `MS_LITE_HOME`, it will compile the scripts on MindSpore Lite, otherwise it will compile the scripts on MindSpore310.

 ### MindSpore310